AirshipCMS/Airship-Foundation-Starter-Project/README.md

 # Airship Project Setup
 - Login to the [Skyport](http://skyport.airshipcms.io) to create a new project.
 - Login to your Project's Airship CMS Admin Panel.
-For example: [Example Project](http://example-project.airshipcms.io/admin)
 - Set up the Pages and Collections for your project.
 - Add in placeholder content to each Page and Collection (without this, you won't be able to see anything on the site when you develop locally!)